Hoodoo (spirituality): Conjure sticks

-The practice of carving snakes onto "conjure sticks" to remove curses and evil spirits and bring healing was found in African American communities in the Sea Islands among the Gullah Geechee people.
-Snake reverence in African American Hoodoo originated from West African societies.
+Conjure balls

 Another practice in Hoodoo that has its origins in West Africa is to moisten conjure bags and luck balls with whiskey (rum).
 It is believed that conjure bags and luck balls have a spirit, and to keep their spirit alive, conjurers feed them whiskey once a week.
 The practice has its roots in the Guinea Coast of Africa.
 The practice of foot-track magic in Hoodoo has its origins in the Ghana.
 A person's foot track is used to send someone away by mixing their foot track with herbs, roots, and insects, specific ingredients used in Hoodoo to send someone away, and grinding into a powder and placing the powder in a container and throwing it into a flowing river that leaves town, and in a few days, the person will leave town.
 Among the Tshi people in Ghana, spirit possession is not limited to people.
 Still, objects, inanimate and animate, can become possessed by spirits.
 Folklorist Puckett documented this same belief among Black people in the South.